SamuelParkerTech/BeerReviewDjango/README.md

 # Content Credit

-* Carew Pub Images courtesy of Out and Abouts Images https://www.outandaboutimages.co.uk/ \
+* Carew Pub Images courtesy of Out and Abouts Images https://www.outandaboutimages.co.uk/
 * ChatGPT - Content Creation.
-Descriptions of some beers was tweaked with ChatGPT and some reviews were generated in this way. \
+Descriptions of some beers was tweaked with ChatGPT and some site descriptions were created with ChatGPT.
 * Favicons - Favicon.io - https://favicon.io/emoji-favicons/beer-mug/
 * FontAwesome - Social Icons https://fontawesome.com/